 Asbestos.
-Purchasers of the timber sale will be informed of harvest units and roads that are underlain by ultramafic rock that can potentially contain asbestos.
+The Forest Service will provide a description of health hazards from asbestos exposure and maps to contractors identifying areas that may have asbestos and suggest they may consider sealed cabs on their equipment.
 If timber haul routes change during project implementation, any additional roads would be checked against the bedrock map to determine if they are underlain by ultramafic rock, and the asbestos standards applied.
-Dust abatement is required on all roads underlain by ultramafic rocks.
+Dust abatement is required on all roads underlain by ultramafic rocks, and it is recommended that masticators have positive-pressure climate-controlled sealed cabs.

 Tractor Yarding.
 Emphasis will be placed on using existing skid trails and landings.
-Tractors would generally stay on ground no steeper than 35 percent, unstable areas would be avoided, no new full bench skid roads would be constructed, and water bars would be installed to avoid drainage diversions.
-Detailed resource protection measures related to tractor logging are contained in the soils and hydrology reports, and in the BMP summary in the Water Resource Report.
+Tractors will generally stay on ground no steeper than 35 percent, unstable areas will be avoided, no new full bench skid roads will be constructed, and water bars will be installed to avoid drainage diversions.
+Detailed resource protection measures related to tractor logging are contained in the soils and hydrology reports, and in the BMP summary in the Aquatic Resources Report.